-6.8 In the case of a ship in distress, it is normal to create a circular user defined area, defined by the position of the casualty and a radius around the casualty to alert ships that may be able to render assistance.
+6.8 In the case of a ship in distress, it is normal to create a circular user-defined area, defined by the position of the casualty and a radius around the casualty to alert ships that may be able to render assistance.
 If no response is received from any ship at the first call, the area can be expanded in steps until an acknowledgement by one or more ships is received.
-In cases where the position of the distress is unknown, a shore-to-ship distress alert can be transmitted to all ships, in a given ocean region.
-SAR coordination messages shall only be addressed to circular or to rectangular user defined areas.
+In cases where the position of the distress is unknown, a shore-to-ship distress alert relay can be transmitted to all ships, in a given sea area.
+SAR related information should only be addressed to circular or to rectangular user-defined areas.